-The HACSC may not execute the Agreement to Enter Into a Housing Assistance Payment (AHAP) until both the Environmental Review and a Subsidy Layering Review have been completed and certification thereof have been received by HACSC.
-The AHAP for new construction or rehabilitation consists of the following (NOTE: links to the AHAP forms can be found in the "HUD Resources and Forms" section on page 13 of this guide).
+HACSC may not execute the AHAP until both the Environmental Review and a Subsidy Layering Review have been completed and certification thereof have been received by HACSC.
+The AHAP for new construction or rehabilitation consists of the following:

 - 1. HUD-52531-A: PBV Agreement to Enter Into Housing Assistance Payments Contract for New Construction or Rehabilitation Part 1 - 2.
-HUD-52531-B: PBV Agreement to Enter Into Housing Assistance Payments Contract for New Construction or Rehabilitation Part 2
+HUD-52531-B: PBV Agreement to Enter Into Housing Assistance Payments Contract for New Construction or Rehabilitation Part 2 - 3.
+Exhibit A The owner's PBV proposal - Exhibit B Description of work to be performed under the Agreement.
+See AHAP Part I, Section 1.3 "Contents of Agreement" Exhibit B. - Exhibit C Description of housing.
+See AHAP Part I, Section 1.3 "Contents of Agreement" Exhibit C.